Founded in 2004 by Ichiro Akuto, and operational from 2008, just 4 years after his family's famous distillery, Hanyu*, was dismantled.

 The bank and investors took a lot of convincing that there was a future in Chichibu Distillery, because at that time, interest in Japanese whiskey had been in free fall for 25 years.
 Fortunately, whiskey lovers around the world succeeded.
 Before Chichibu opened, Ichiro had excelled at distilleries such as Benromach, Kilchoman, BenRiach and Karuizawa, and the quality was top notch from the start.
 Today, he is considered the most influential (living) person in Japanese whiskey.

 The malt comes mainly from the UK (and a little bit from Germany), but Ichiro has also started using local barley.
 Japanese varieties, grown as little as 5 minutes from the distillery.
 As local barley is about 5 times more expensive than malt from the UK, it accounts for only about 15% of annual production.
 Every summer, before the distillery is shut down for maintenance, a little heavily peated (50+ ppm) malt is distilled.
 Chichibu is also particularly known for experimenting with different types of casks; tequila casks, calvados casks, cognac casks, beer casks and casks built from the special Japanese oak, mizunara have been used.
+The Chichibu distillery is Japan’s most famous and beloved small distillery, goes further with its use.
+All of the site’s washbacks are made from Japanese oak.
+It’s said to give Chichibu whisky its character.

 One of Ichiro Akuto's characteristics is that he always thinks of the next generation - a great quality to have as a whiskey maker.
 Outside the distillery, he has planted Japanese oak trees, mizunara, ready to be made into barrels in about 200 years.